-Liability insurance protects you from that liability, whether it relates to your property, your actions or a product or service you provide to the public.
-It offers protection from two forms of financial loss if you are found liable:
+Liability insurance protects you from that liability, whether it relates to your property, your actions or a product or services you provide.
+It covers two main forms of financial loss if you are found liable:

 - The legal costs of defending the claim plus the claimant’s legal costs

 - Any financial compensation you are required to pay them